LeoVS09/halojs/README.md

 </>
 ```

-In case if app can show component after user interaction, browser cache will be prepopulated with content of component.
+In case the app can show a component after user interaction, browser cache will be prepopulated with the content of the component.

 ```tsx
 // App.tsx